OotyOoty

 • You need real-time monitoring and alerting

-• You are tracking metrics across multiple platforms continuously
+• You are tracking metrics across many platforms continuously with historical series

 • You need automated, scheduled reporting

-Ooty's Analytics MCP connects directly to GA4, Search Console, and CrUX, so analysis that normally requires 30 minutes of data preparation happens in a single prompt.
-You ask "What happened to our organic traffic this week?" and get an answer grounded in live data, not a stale CSV from three days ago.
+Ooty's Analytics MCP at https://ooty.io/api/mcp/analytics exposes GA4, Search Console, PageSpeed, CrUX, TikTok, and Pinterest through a single connector URL.
+Analysis that normally requires 30 minutes of data preparation turns into a single prompt.
+You ask "what happened to our organic traffic this week?" and get an answer grounded in today's Search Console data, not a stale CSV from three days ago.
+The same connector also works in Claude, Gemini, Cursor, VS Code, Cline, Continue, Goose, and the Gemini CLI, which matters if your team is not standardized on one AI client.
+ChatGPT Free and Plus users cannot add this connector; they are still on the export-upload path until they upgrade.

 For teams building their first marketing dashboard, the combination of dedicated tools for data collection and AI for interpretation is where the real productivity gain lives.

-The pattern across all of this is consistent: ChatGPT is an excellent analyst when you feed it clean, current data.
+The pattern across all of this is consistent.
+ChatGPT is an excellent analyst when you feed it clean, current data.
 The bottleneck is always the feeding.
-Solving that bottleneck, whether through MCP connections, API integrations, or automated export pipelines, is what turns occasional AI analysis into a daily operating advantage.
+On Pro+, a connector solves the feeding problem for the platforms it covers.
+On Free or Plus, the feeding is still your job, and the export workflow above is the most efficient way to do it.

 Getting Started: Your First ChatGPT Analytics Session